NFL Power Rankings 2017: Appraising All 32 Teams Before Week 1

 Detroit Lions

-Including a 26-6 postseason loss to the Seahawks, the Detroit Lions went 1-6 against teams with winning records.
+Including a 26-6 postseason loss to the Seahawks, the Detroit Lions went 1-6 against teams with winning records last year.
 The lone victory?
-A 20-17 triumph over 8-7-1 Washington after getting out-gained by 69 total yards but recovering two fumbles.
+A 20-17 triumph over 8-7-1 Washington after getting outgained by 69 total yards but recovering two fumbles.

-These struggles are nothing new for a franchise which couldn't even beat bad teams before drafting Matthew Stafford.
+These struggles are nothing new for a franchise that couldn't even beat bad teams before drafting Matthew Stafford.
 As he reminisced to ESPN.com's Michael Rothstein, the 2009 No. 1 pick joined the Lions after they completed the worst season in NFL history.

 "When I was drafted here, we were obviously coming off an 0-16 season and in a lot of ways needed some new breath and a direction," Stafford said.
 "I was lucky and happy and honored to be a part of getting it from where it was then to where it is now, and hopefully that exponential of a jump can happen again and we can go from where we are now to where we really want to be, and that's hoisting a Lombardi Trophy."

-Even if they're merely average, that's a huge improvement from laughingstock.
+Even if they're merely average, that's a huge improvement from laughing stock.
 Yet the Dan Le Batard Show used the team's shortcomings in tough situations as an indictment of the NFL's highest-paid quarterback:

 Dan Le Batard Show @LeBatardShow